-Interest paid as a percentage of GDP and government revenue, which are predictors of public debt sustainability, have been declining since 2013, as shown in Figure 2 below.
-The improvement is mainly attributed to the new low-cost issues replacing existing debt carrying a higher interest rate.
+Interest paid as a percentage of GDP and government revenue, which are considered as key indicators of public debt sustainability, have been declining since 2013, as shown in Figure 2 below.

-Interest payments as a share of government revenue declined from 9.2% in 2013 to 5.3% in 2020 and interest as a percentage of GDP declined from 3.2% in 2013 to 2.2% in 2020.
-By the end of
+The improvement is mainly attributed to the new low-cost issues replacing existing debt carrying a higher interest rate as well as to the improvement of the economic activity leading to higher revenue and GDP.

-2021, a further improvement is expected due to the reduction of interest in absolute numbers (numerator effect) and the increase of GPD (denominator effect).
+Interest payments as a share of government revenue declined from 9.2% in 2012 to 4.3% in 2021 and interest as a percentage of GDP declined from 3.3% in 2012 to 1.8% in 2021.
+By the end of 2022, a further improvement is expected due to the reduction of interest in absolute numbers (numerator effect) and the increase of GPD (denominator effect).